ARQT Butterfly Strategy

 Arcutis Biotherapeutics, Inc. is a biopharmaceutical firm dedicated to developing and marketing therapies for a range of skin-related diseases.
 The company's flagship investigational compound, ARQ-151, a roflumilast cream administered topically, has successfully concluded late-stage clinical development for treating both plaque psoriasis and atopic dermatitis.
 Beyond its lead asset, Arcutis's pipeline includes several other promising compounds.
 Among these is ARQ-154, a roflumilast foam applied topically, aimed at seborrheic dermatitis and scalp psoriasis.
 Furthermore, ARQ-252, a topical selective Janus kinase type 1 (JAK1) inhibitor, is under investigation for hand eczema and vitiligo.
 ARQ-255, a variation of ARQ-252 designed for deeper dermal absorption, is being explored for alopecia areata.

-ARQT (Arcutis Biotherapeutics, Inc.) trades in the Healthcare sector, specifically Biotechnology, with a market capitalization of approximately $3.38B, a beta of 1.52 versus the broader market, a 52-week range of 13.06-31.77, average daily share volume of 1.7M, a public-listing history dating back to 2020, approximately 342 full-time employees.
+ARQT (Arcutis Biotherapeutics, Inc.) trades in the Healthcare sector, specifically Biotechnology, with a market capitalization of approximately $3.28B, a trailing P/E of 119.86, a beta of 1.53 versus the broader market, a 52-week range of 15.1-31.77, average daily share volume of 1.7M, a public-listing history dating back to 2020, approximately 354 full-time employees.
 These structural characteristics shape how ARQT stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

-A beta of 1.52 indicates ARQT has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+A beta of 1.53 indicates ARQT has historically moved more than the broader market, amplifying both the directional payoff and the realized volatility relative to an index-equivalent position.
+The trailing P/E of 119.86 is on the rich side, which tends to correlate with higher earnings-window IV expansion as the market debates whether forward growth supports the multiple.

 What is a butterfly on ARQT?